cballock/ionic-geolocation/README.md

 ## Ionic Geolocation

-This is Ionic Framework Google Maps demo application made for blog article: http://www.gajotres.net/using-cordova-geoloacation-api-with-google-maps-in-ionic-framework/
+This is a Ionic Framework Google Maps demo application made for blog article: http://www.gajotres.net/using-cordova-geoloacation-api-with-google-maps-in-ionic-framework/